 The Wisconsin-Dairyland Programming Competition is intended to introduce high school students to the joys of computing and competitive programming.
 Three divisions are offered to welcome students of all computing levels: Java/Python, Scratch, and AP CSP.
 Java and Python are traditional programming languages, whereas Scratch is a block-based programming language that emphasizes creative problem-solving.
 AP CSP is intended to augment the curriculum of students in their AP Computer Science Principles course.

 More details on the specific competition details are available online at the Marquette ACM webpage.

 This event is 100% Marquette student volunteer-run, from writing the questions for each division, judging the event and planning all other logistics of this day.

 The Association for Computing Machinery is a student group consisting of a variety of people with diverse backgrounds who share a common interest in computers.
 The chapter works to promote knowledge and greater interest in the science, design, development, language, management and applications of modern computing.

 The mission of Upsilon Pi Epsilon is to recognize academic excellence at both the undergraduate and graduate levels in the Computing and Information Disciplines.
 The Marquette chapter of UPE was chartered in 2001 and inducts qualified students from the computer science and computer engineering majors.

-Marquette’s online Master of Science in Computing program is ranked 14th (2022).
+Marquette’s online Master of Science in Computer and Information Science program is ranked 14th (2022).
 According to U.S. News, the rankings for computer information technology programs are based on factors such as classroom engagement, faculty credentials and training, and student excellence.
 The Computer Science undergraduate program is ranked 191st (2022).